Roman Holiday – The Ultimate Travel Guide To Italy

 Travelling to one of the most romantic cities on the world doesn’t need any particular reason.
 But just to let the mind and wallet follow the heart, let’s look at a few.

-What are the most popular things to do in Venice with kids?
+What are the most popular things to do in Venice?

 Tourism has always formed a major part of Venice’s economy since the 18th century.
 Her beautiful landscape and rich cultural heritage made it the center of the Grand Tour.
 Venice became known for its haute couture and cuisine through the 19th and 20th centuries.
 People from the world over have been attracted to Venice for major festivals, international conferences and cinematic, musical, cultural, theatrical and artistic productions that include the Carnival of Venice, the Venice Film festival and the much impressive Venice Biennale (a festival of dance, film and arts) and Biennale of Architecture and Theatre.